jhnbyrn/951-KLR-PAGES/isv_routine.md

 * idle target load (presumaly emissions related; there are actually 3 maps for this, chosen by the code plug)
 * open loop PWM

-A complete list is in the Appendix section.
+A complete list of the maps and their values in human-readable form is in the Appendix section.

 ## Entry point